csantosh350/Customer-Behavior-Analysis/README.md

 # Customer-Behavior-Analysis
-This project analyzes customer shopping behavior using Python, SQL, and MySQL to uncover insights about purchasing patterns, product performance, and customer segments.
+This project analyzes customer shopping behavior using Python, SQL, and PostgreSQL to uncover insights about purchasing patterns, product performance, and customer segments.

 ## Project Overview